JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 ---
-title: "Parking Violations at UCLA"
+title: "A Geospatial Investigation of Parking Violations at UCLA"
 date: '2019-10-07'
 layout: post
-summary: Where, when, and why are students getting ticketed?
+summary: Using data made public by the City of Los Angeles, we map and review where, when, and why UCLA students are getting ticketed!
-categories: null
+categories: Investigation
 ---

 A deep dive into how students get ticketed in Westwood.